 - 1. Meet with the Admissions Representative and complete an Enrollment Application. - 2.
-Take the Entrance Examination which tests general intelligence and cognitive ability.
+Take the Entrance Examination Series: Wonderlic Scholastic Level Exam (SLE); Math Questionnaire; Essay.
 Appointments are encouraged but walk-ins are welcome. - 3.
 Tour the campus. - 4.
-Be advised of Entrance Examination results. - 5.
-Applicant must pass the Entrance Examination with at least 18 points . - a.
-Schedule a retest of the Entrance Examination if unable to obtain 18 points, no less than one week from the initial test date. - b.
-Schedule a second retest of the Entrance Examination if still unable to obtain 18 points, no less than six months from the last failed test. - c.
-Any further subsequent retests may be taken one year from the last failed test. - d.
-An applicant who has passed the Entrance Examination has one year to begin enrollment.
-If enrollment is done beyond this 1-year period, the applicant must take another Entrance Examination. - 6.
-Having passed with a score of 18 points, a schedule for interview is provided.
+Pass the Entrance Examination Series with at least 18 points in the SLE, 5 points in Math, and 10 points in Essay, or if unable to obtain pass scores in all or part of the Entrance Examination Series: - a.
+Schedule a retest no less than one week from the initial test date. - b.
+Schedule a second retest no less than six months from the last failed test. - c.
+Any further subsequent retests may be taken one year from the last failed test. - 5.
+Schedule an interview after passing the Entrance Examination Series. - 6.
+An applicant who has passed the Entrance Examination Series and Personal Interview, has one year to begin enrollment.
+Otherwise, a current Entrance Examination Series and Personal Interview will be required.